 ■ Grade 1 - I get short of breath when hurrying on level ground or walking up a slight hill;

 ■ Grade 2 - On level ground, I walk slower than people of the same age because of breathlessness, or I have to stop for breath when walking at my own pace on the level;

-■ Grade 3 - I stop for breath after walking about 100 metres or after a few minutes on level ground;
+■ Grade 3 - I stop for breath after walking about 100 yards or after a few minutes on level ground;

 ■ Grade 4 - I am too breathless to leave the house or I am breathless when dressing or undressing.